Get in Touch

 Module 13: Perform Analytics in Power BI for Government

-You will learn how to use Power BI to perform data analytical functions, identify outliers in your data, group data together, and bin data for analysis.
-You will also conduct time series analysis and work with advanced analytic features of Power BI, such as Quick Insights, AI Insights, and the Analyze feature.
+You will learn how to use Power BI to perform data analytical functions, identify outliers, group and bin data for analysis, conduct time series analysis, and work with advanced analytic features such as Quick Insights, AI Insights, and the Analyze feature.

 Learning Objectives